net-daemon/docs/docs/V3Apps/example.md

 [NetDaemonApp]
 ```

-By decorating a class with the `NetDaemonAppAttribute` it is registerd as an application to be laoded by NetDaemon.
+By decorating a class with the `NetDaemonAppAttribute` it is registerd as an application to be loaded by NetDaemon.

 ## The constructor
 ```cs
 public ExampleAppHaContext(IHaContext ha)
 ```